 “Disruptions” and digital (business) transformation can be caused by numerous factors:

 - Technological innovations (technology-induced), which are more impactful than ever before.
-However, it’s not the technology that drives the disruption or transformation.
+However, again, it’s not the technology that drives the disruption or transformation.
 It’s how it is used and adopted by customers, partners, competitors and various stakeholders.
 Technologies with clear disruption potential include IoT technologies, artificial intelligence, edge computing, virtual and augmented reality and blockchain.
 However, the most disruptive potential occurs when they get combined and enable new applications as we see in the convergence of AI, IoT and big data analytics.
 In industrial transformation the convergence of IT and OT is also a game changer.

 So, while we just split up some aspects of digital (business) transformation, it’s of the utmost importance to get that holistic picture.

-It’s in the degree of interconnectedness and of various accelerations as we cover them that digital (business) transformation is to be seen as more than a buzzword but as a profound challenge, force and most of all opportunity for organizations that will enable them to achieve the core business competencies they need to succeed in rapidly changing environments where speed of change touches upon a myriad of phenomena, ranging from the acceleration of technological innovation and disruptions challenging the status quo of common business models to the need for speed in dealing with changing customer and partner demand across the value and supply chains.
+It’s in the degree of interconnectedness and of various accelerations, which require profound enterprise-wide change, that digital (business) transformation is to be seen as more than a buzzword but as a challenge, force and most of all opportunity for organizations that will enable them to achieve the core business competencies they need to succeed in rapidly changing environments where speed of change touches upon a myriad of phenomena, ranging from the acceleration of technological innovation and disruptions challenging the status quo of common business models to the need for speed in dealing with changing customer and partner demand or unexpected events.